namel3ss-Ai/namel3ss-ai-programming-language/docs/language/data_collections.md

 - Declare a frame:
   ```
   frame is "sales":
+    source:
       from file "data/sales.csv"
       has headers
   ```
 - Frames behave like list-of-record collections in pipelines (same steps as above).